-Jenny Rogers is one of the UK’s most experienced executive coaches with 26 years of successful experience.
+Jenny Rogers is one of the UK’s most experienced executive coaches with 30 years of successful experience.
+She won the Henley Business School Award in 2019 for Outstanding Contribution to Coaching.
 Her clients include Chief Executives and Directors of some of the UK’s best known organisations.
 Her book Coaching Skills: The definitive guide to being a coach is now in its fourth edition and is acknowledged internationally as the ‘Bible’ on how to coach successfully.
 As well as running her own practice, Jenny has trained many hundreds of coaches.
 She is a popular speaker, giving master-classes on coaching and allied subjects.
-She has a parallel career as a writer and editor, including a blog on one of her passions: film, where she is co-blogger with her friend Joe Treasure.
+She has a parallel career as a writer and editor, and 2021 will see publication of two new books, one a book of coaching stories, Are You Listening?, to be published by Penguin Random House, the other a book for coaches called Coaching – What Really Works, which will be published by Sage.

 Jenny is in coaching to make a difference.
 Her entire career, even before she became a coach, has been about increasing people’s confidence and effectiveness.
 She says, ‘Looking back, I can see that even as a teenager, I was offering my friends a rudimentary form of coaching if they were worried about their spots or their Maths homework!’